palladius/app-mod-workshop-set-by-step/workshop-steps/05-setup-build-pipeline/README.md

     * Tip: add a step with a simple bash script..
 * What if you want to do something much more complicated for your CI/CD?
     * Tip: Leverage [Cloud Deploy](https://cloud.google.com/deploy?hl=it)
+* Are you tired about adding all your ENV manually?
+Consider uploading your whole `.env` to Secret Manager and mount it as a file!
+  I've done it and it makes your dev/ops experience much easier to maintain (although it takes some time to set up).

 TODO(ricc): add your app CB.yaml here with PROD commented out